-3D Scanning and Fabrication Services in West Virginia
+3D Scanning Services in West Virginia

-Kemperle Industries provides 3D scanning, reverse engineering, CNC machining, and custom fabrication services to clients throughout West Virginia from its Brooklyn, NYC studio.
+Kemperle Industries provides 3D scanning services, reverse engineering, CNC machining, and custom fabrication to clients throughout West Virginia from its Brooklyn, NYC studio.
 West Virginia’s industrial character is shaped by energy extraction, heavy industry, chemical manufacturing, and a growing advanced manufacturing base.
 These sectors generate exactly the kind of practical, problem-solving fabrication work that Kemperle has been doing for over 40 years — reproducing parts that no longer have supplier support, documenting equipment before modification, and fabricating custom components that no catalog covers.

 From Charleston and the Kanawha Valley chemical corridor to Huntington, Morgantown, and the northern panhandle’s steel and glass country, we work with West Virginia clients on engineering problems that require precision capability and straightforward, honest project management.